 If you’re on a top-dollar budget, head over to one of these restaurants where you can enjoy some of the very best Japanese cuisine that Kyoto has to offer.

-For those in search of the finest cuisine in Kyoto, Roan Kikunoi in Kiyamachi is a worthy choice.
+For those in search of the finest cuisine in Kyoto, Roan Kikunoi is a worthy choice.
 Like their main branch boasting a 2 Michelin Star ranking, the Kiyamachi branch serves kaiseki style meals with a variety of seafood.

 You can feast on dishes like duck liver pate, abalone, sea urchin, tuna, and squid, best enjoyed with some sake.
 If you’re with a Japanese-speaking friend, get a seat by the counter for a chance to be entertained by the chef!